JWST ETC to APT Interface Support Information

 General interface issues

 APT warnings and errors are not always reflected in the ETC: The ETC needs to be able to support engineering users as well as astronomers.
 Hence, it was developed to allow a user to choose values for various parameters that are not available by default, but can be accessed for engineering purposes.
 APT contains numerous warnings and errors that alert users when they are attempting to select options that are not available by default.
 Unfortunately, those errors and warnings are not always reflected directly in the ETC. That is, the ETC may let you select options that will be considered invalid when the information is transferred to the appropriate APT template.The allowed number of groups and the number of integrations can vary by instrument, and users are advised to consult the documentation on JWST Astronomer's Proposal Tool (APT) and JWST instruments for more information on the allowed range of values for these detector parameters.
-The ETC does not support NGROUPS=1 and will alert the user with red color if Groups per integration is set to 1 and will prevent the ETC calculation from being completed.
+The ETC does not support NGROUPS=1 and will alert the user with red error text if Groups per integration is set to 1 and will prevent the ETC calculation from being run.
 The detector parameters available for the different instruments and modes are set to be consistent with that offered by the APT.
 However there are cases in which the ETC allows the number of groups, the number of integrations, and the number of exposures to exceed the limits imposed by APT, so it is important for users to check with APT to ensure what the limits are while planning observations.The instrument sections below highlight some of the more obvious and significant examples that may occur for normal users.

 NIRCam interface issues